Lymnaea stagnalis: Parasites

 Lymnaea stagnalis has been experimentally infected with Elaphostrongylus rangiferi.

 As aquarium pets

-Lymnaea stagnalis snails can be easily be kept in a freshwater aquarium at room temperature, and fed with various sorts of vegetables, salad, cabbage and dandelion leaves.
+Lymnaea stagnalis snails can be easily kept in a freshwater aquarium at room temperature, and fed with various sorts of vegetables, salad, cabbage, fallen maple or oak leaves, cucumber slices and dandelion leaves.
 Fish food will also be eaten, as well as aquarium pests like algae, the Hydra viridissima polyp, and the eggs of other water snails.

 Due to the development of toxic nitrates, leftover food must be removed in time, and the water exchanged often.
 Using a water conditioner is also recommended.
 Depending on water hardness, a piece of cuttlebone must be offered to cover the snails' calcium needs.